w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "To define the [things] we intend to study, we often &mdash; perhaps always &mdash; first make it understood, more implicitly than explicitly, how we intend these [things] to be presented to us, thereby delineating a kind of super-[thing]; that is, a species of [thing] garnished with a repertoire of modes of presentation.
 Only once this is done do we try to erase the scaffolding of the presentation, to say when two of these super-[things] &mdash; possibly presented to us in wildly different ways &mdash; are to be considered equal.
 In this oblique way, the [things] that we truly want enter the scene only defined as equivalence classes of explicitly presented [things].
 That is, as specifically presented [things] with the specific presentation ignored, in the spirit of 'ham and eggs, but hold the ham.'"[^14]

+---

+Words open to survey and close to scrutiny.
+What does one see when one looks at them?
+Accretion disks, sometimes: sensations or memories, slowly circling.
+Warped images from around and behind.
+They feed on &mdash; into &mdash; others of their kind.
+Some are sharp: they have a point.
+Where is it?
+They point fingers.
+Usually you're slung around between them.
+Occasionally you're sucked in and spit out.
+You're zipping along and then suddenly you're out of orbit and *here, now*.
+The page might swim.
+You look back at what you read; it did something to you.
+You felt something move.

 Words refract, I think.
 Some, like "red", twinkle in ways no one can precisely characterize except that they're *just so* &mdash; unless one feels that "the subjective quality of the visual experience of electromagnetic radiation with wavelength between 625 and 740 nanometers" is all there is to say about it.

 In any case none emit light themselves.
-Things and beings do.
+We do that.
 Words bend it and slice it.
 Negative spaces emerge: distinctions.
 It's hard to see the lines, though.
 It's dark and the light flickers.

 ---